muzammilali28/Undergard-Assignments/Programing Fundamentals (PF)/Input File Array Regrow (2D and 1D)/README.md

 -> Cope paste the (main.cpp) code in your coding file having ".cpp" extension -> Save your ".cpp" file.
--> Paste your "file.txt" in the same folder where your code file is.
+-> Paste your "file.txt" in the same folder where your code file is saved.
 -> Compile and RUN your program.

 "---Thank You---"